 This geothermal spa near Lake Myvatn is the northern answer to the southern blue lagoon.
 Sometimes referred to as the Northern Blue Lagoon, just like its Southern friend, the lagoon contains a unique blend of minerals, silicates, and geothermal microorganisms that give the water their blue pearl appearance.
 This relatively new spa overlooks a number of beautiful lake views and is undoubtedly the hottest and most perfect place to relax to witness those stunning Icelandic summer sunsets.

-The water supplies for the lagoon run straight from the National Power Company´s bore hole in Bjarnarflag.
-The water has a temperature of about 130°C when it arrives to the huge basin beside the lagoon itself forming an impressive, man-made hot spring.
-Altogether, the lagoon and the basin contain around 3.5 million liters of water with a temperature of 36-40 ° C.
+The water supply to the lagoon flows directly from the pit of the national electricity company Bjarnarflag.
+The water has a temperature of about 130 degrees Celsius when they reach a huge basin near the lagoon itself, creating a kind of warm man-made.
+In total, the lagoon and basin contain about 3.5 million liters of water at a temperature of 36-40 ° C.

-The lagoon itself is a man-made construction, its bottom is covered by sand and gravel.
-The characteristics of the water are unique in many ways.
-It contains a large amount of minerals, is alkaline and well suited for bathing.
-Due to its chemical composition, undesired bacteria and vegetation do not thrive in the lagoon making chloride or any other disinfectant redundant.
+The lagoon itself is a man-made structure, the bottom of which is covered with sand and gravel.
+It contains a large amount of minerals and is well suited for bathing.
+Due to its chemical composition, undesirable bacteria and vegetation do not thrive in its water, which eliminates the need to use chlorine or any other disinfectant.